-In addition to helping our students master our high academic standards, our goal is also to build "respect-filled" Builta Badgers who can be responsible citizens and life long learners.
+In addition to helping our students master our high academic standards, our goal is also to build "respect-filled" Builta Badgers who will be responsible citizens and life long learners.
 The Builta staff takes a proactive systems approach toward developing and maintaining safe learning environments with maximized instructional time.
 Responsibility education instruction is provided in the following areas:

 · Rights and responsibilities: Why is respect worth learning?
 Providing students with a rationale for learning increases instructional effectiveness.